- Staff engagement – less turnover and deeper commitment

 KCR is bringing back, for its second year, the Business & Community Partnership Project.
 The project is focused on providing business and non-profit participants the tools to work together more strategically, efficiently and with greater impact to the community and partners involved.

 The project includes the following:

-- Covering the elements of successful partnerships; how to identify resource needs (time, talent, in-kind or financial contributions) and potential partners; how to develop an effective pitch; how to develop a partnership plan; and how to assess and measure partnerships and impact.
+Full day workshop covering the elements of successful partnerships; how to identify resource needs (time, talent, in-kind or financial contributions) and potential partners; how to develop an effective pitch; how to develop a partnership plan; and how to assess and measure partnerships and impact.

-- Covering the elements of successful partnerships; how to identify resources (time, talent, in-kind or financial contributions) and potential partners; how to develop a community partnership plan; and how to assess and measure partnerships and impact.
+Half day workshop covering the elements of successful partnerships; how to identify resources (time, talent, in-kind or financial contributions) and potential partners; how to develop a community partnership plan; and how to assess and measure partnerships and impact.